Lehigh County DUI Lawyer

 • Did the arresting officer properly and fully read you your Miranda rights before asking about your actions?

-Penalties for a DUI in Pennsylvania
+What Are The Penalties for a DUI in Pennsylvania?

 There may be multiple issues in your case beyond a simple DUI charge.
 For instance, you may also be faced with the administrative suspension of your driver’s license and other criminal charges related to the incident that led to your DUI.

 If you have a drunk driving charge and are involved in an injury accident, or if there is property damage, the penalties are further increased.
-Minors, commercial drivers, bus drivers, or anyone involved in an accident that causes injury to another person or property damage, may be charged with high BAC penalties even if their blood alcohol content was categorized as general impairment.
+Minors, commercial drivers, bus drivers, or anyone involved in an accident that causes injury to another person or property damage may be charged with high BAC penalties even if their blood alcohol content was categorized as general impairment.

 Lehigh County DUI Accidents

 Driving under the influence is a crime nobody intends to commit.
-Most are at risk for an arrest at some time in their lives, either because they drove after consuming alcohol or taking prescription drugs.
+Most are at risk for arrest at some time in their lives, either because they drove after consuming alcohol or taking prescription drugs.

 Pennsylvania’s DUI statute makes it illegal for an individual to drive, operate, or be in the actual physical control of a motor vehicle under any of the following conditions: